The Research in Education Corner includes supporting pages of resources associated with State and National Standards.

 Readers might be interested in How and why standards can improve student achievement by Scherer (2001).

 According to Dan Laitsch (2003), "To access much of the federal funding allocated through NCLB, states and districts will be required to adopt programs and policies that are supported by scientifically based research, and teachers will need to adapt their practice to reflect the competencies necessary to implement the new programs" (para.
 2).
-Educators might require professional development in what constitutes scientifically-based research and implementation of new curricula.
+Educators might require professional development on conducting research and implementation of new curricula.
 CT4ME's Research Corner will give you a good start on this topic, as well as how to conduct your own action research.

 North Central Regional Educational Laboratory (2004) discussed and provided examples of the six components of scientifically based research (SBR).
 SRB must: